brianyu48/brianyu48-1/content/home/experience.md

     description: |2-
         Responsibilities include:
         * ESG Stock Analysis:
-            Used Python to analyze the 4 Chinese major indexes through the Tushare API interface and built the GARCH (1,1) model to analyze the volatilities of 4 indexes, proving that ESG can’t perform better in long-term volatility
+            1.Used Python to analyze the 4 Chinese major indexes through the Tushare API interface and built the GARCH (1,1) model to analyze the volatilities of 4 indexes, proving that ESG can’t perform better in long-term volatility.
+            2. Classified 800 stocks into four groups based on their ESG scores and period returns; applied KNN, SVM, and AdaBoost models to achieve the result that the highest accuracies of KNN (K=3) and SVM (Sigmoid kernel) are 29.17% and 28.75%, no better than randomly selected accuracy (25%), proving ESG can’t perform better in returns
         * Modelling
         * Deploying